 Stock Grades

-In this section, I present the latest stock ratings for Booking Holdings Inc. (BKNG) and Marriott International, Inc. (MAR) based on data from reliable grading companies.
+In this section, I present the latest stock ratings for Booking Holdings Inc. and Marriott International, Inc., based on reliable analyses from reputable grading companies.

 Booking Holdings Inc. Grades